 Beef Short Ribs with Mushroom Risotto

-Beef Short Ribs with Mushroom Risotto are tender beef short ribs braised in the slow cooker and served over creamy mushroom risotto.
+Beef Short Ribs with Mushroom Risotto are tender slow cooker braised beef short ribs served over creamy mushroom risotto.
 This is a flavorful, comforting dish that the whole family will love!

 There’s comfort food, and then there’s comfort food.
 I can tell you right now that these Beef Short Ribs with Mushroom Risotto is my idea of the ultimate comfort food.